flecoqui/sharing-data-rest-api/README.md

 - sharing securely data between organizations through Azure Data Share using isolated sharing nodes
 - sharing easily data with a simple REST API (Scenario 1: POST /share and GET /consume or Scenario 2: POST/GET /shareconsume)
 - offer a flexible implementation based on containers to support either Azure App Service, Azure Function, Azure Container Instance or Azure Kubernetes Architectures.
+This repository contains the Azure App Service and Azure Function implementation.

 The solution consists in a set of sharing nodes deployed in different Azure Subscriptions.
 All the sharing nodes are isolated for security reason.
 As a sharing node if I want to share data with another sharing node I need to get the list of avaialable sharing nodes from a registry service which maintain this list.